vfadlan/blog/content/posts/avr/00-hello/index.md

 }
 ```

 You see, Arduino is just an abstraction layer.
 Which is good if you want high portability and fast prototyping.
-But the abstraction is heavy, which costs you performance.
+But the abstraction itself is slow in terms of performance.
 It won't matter if you just blink an LED every one second, but if you're doing something that requires you to have precise timing, even a millisecond matters.

 Those two are my reasons.
 The third is my motive: to challenge myself.

 ## Registers

 Just like any other computer, an MCU contains a CPU (Central Processing Unit).
-Inside it, there’s a small high-speed memory called registers that hold data temporarily during the execution cycle of the program instructions.
+Inside it, there’s a small high-speed memory called registers that hold data temporarily during the execution cycle of the program.
 These registers control how the GPIO, ADC, Timers, and any other peripherals should behave.

 The structure of each register is usually specified in the corresponding MCU Datasheet or Reference Manual.
 For example, if we want pin 15 to blink an LED, we have to dive into the datasheet: